 3.1.1 Special Kinds of Special Order Decisions

-> In each traditional decision from Chapter 2, you faced an either/or choice.
-You can make, or you can buy.
-You can sell, or you can process further.
-You can keep a product, or you can drop it.
-You can accept a special order, or you can reject it.
+In each traditional decision from Chapter 2, you faced an either/or choice.
+You can make or buy.
+You can sell or process further.
+You can keep a product or drop it.
+You can accept a special order or reject it.

-> But special orders also had a “to be continued….”
-I hadn’t introduced critical terminology to understand special order decisions that are not either/or.
-Namely, what if the special order price doesn’t have a set price?
-What is the minimum price a manager should accept in negotiations?
+But special orders also had a “to be continued….”
+I hadn’t introduced critical terminology to understand special order decisions that aren’t either/or.
+Specifically, what if the special order doesn’t have a set price?
+What minimum price can a manager accept in negotiations for that special order?
 (I’ll call these “variable-price special order decisions” in Section 3.6)

-> For this style of special order decision, managers maximize profit by selecting the right number out of an infinite set of numbers on the number line.
+For this style of special order decision, managers maximize profit by selecting the correct minimum price number out of an infinite set of numbers on the number line.
 This decision has an infinite number of alternatives.
 Even if I rounded to cents, attacking this decision with a table like profit maximization decisions from Chapter 2 would create an enormous table.

-> Compare the discussion in the rest of this chapter with my definition of a “decision” in Chapter 2.
+Compare the discussion in the rest of this chapter with my definition of a “decision” in Chapter 2.
 It actually fits pretty well.

 3.1.2 The Algebra of Fixed and Variable Costs